 Magento 2 addresses this specific problem with a built-in RabbitMQ framework that monitors all communication between other systems and Magento.

-The MQ stands for Message Queue that refers to its primary function—storing messages that are not sent and forward them to respective systems as quickly as possible.
+The MQ stands for Message Queue which refers to its primary function—storing messages that are not sent and forwarding them to respective systems as quickly as possible.

 When is Magento 1.9 Getting Out-dated?